Ecommerce Lending

 Anonymized.
 Representative of Q1 2026 book.

-A US holdco came to us with a signed LoI on a UK-based Amazon aggregator: three DTC brands, $2.1M TTM EBITDA, £5.2M ask.
-SBA wouldn't touch the foreign seller.
-The buyer had 34 days of exclusivity and a strategic had just re-engaged the seller in parallel.
+A US holdco came to us with a signed LoI on a US-based Amazon aggregator: three DTC brands, $2.1M TTM EBITDA, $6.4M ask.
+The borrower had already hit the SBA 7(a) aggregate cap on prior acquisitions, and the LoI gave them 34 days of exclusivity with a strategic re-engaging the seller in parallel.
 We placed $4.8M of senior cash-flow debt with a specialty private credit fund plus an $800K seller note behind it.
-No personal guaranty, SOFR + 625 bps, five-year bullet.
+PG from the principal, SOFR + 625 bps, five-year bullet.
 Wires went out on day 98.

 Purchase price